katja-kova/Frogger/README.md

 ## Instructions

+Download the repository:
+* Click download ZIP on the right of the screen, then extract the zip file to your computer, or clone the repository using git.
+* Navigate to where you unzipped the file or cloned the repository.
+* Double-click index.html to open the game in your browser.

 Use the keys 'up', 'down', 'right' and 'left' to reach the river.
 Try to escape the bugs.

 ## References